Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Theoretical properties

 \section{Theoretical properties}

-In this section, we investigate some theoretical properties of the basic debiased IPW estimator $\hat{\tau}_{\dipw}$ \eqref{eq:dipw}; in particular we show via a Berry--Esseen bound that it is approximately Gaussian about the average treatment effect conditioned on the covariates (Theorem~\ref{thm:dipw}), with a variance that decays at the optimal $1/n$ rate.
-We use this to construct confidence intervals with finite sample coverage guarantees (Theorem~\ref{thm:ci}).
+In this section, we investigate some theoretical properties of our debiased IPW scheme.
+We first study the basic estimator $\hat{\tau}_{\dipw}$ \eqref{eq:dipw} which uses auxiliary datasets as described in Section~\ref{sec:basic}.
+We show via a Berry--Esseen bound that $\hat{\tau}_{\dipw}$ is approximately Gaussian about the average treatment effect conditioned on the covariates (Theorem~\ref{thm:dipw}), with a variance that decays at the optimal $1/n$ rate.
 We further show that $\hat{\tau}_{\dipw}$ concentrates around the (unconditional) average treatment effect parameter $\tau$ at the optimal $1/n$ rate (Theorem~\ref{thm:split}).
-A noteworthy feature of the results is that they require essentially no assumptions on the complexity of the regression functions that might allow them to be estimable, and quantify the price to pay this which manifests itself as a constant factor inflation of the variance of the estimator.
+A noteworthy feature of the results is that they require essentially no assumptions on the complexity of the regression functions that might allow them to be estimable, and quantify the price to pay for this which manifests itself as a constant factor inflation of the variance of the estimator.
+Thus our theory here supports the idea that DIPW is particularly well-suited to settings where the outcome regression models may be very hard to estimate consistently, but the propensity score is expected to be estimable (as may be ascertained in practice via a goodness-of-fit test such as the generalised residual prediction test of \citet{jankova2020goodness}); this thinking is further evidenced numerically in Section~\ref{sec:numerical}.

+In Section~\ref{sec:crossfit} we consider a setting with only a single main sample, and use cross-fitting to construct a confidence interval for the conditional average treatment effect, for which we provide finite sample coverage guarantees.
+We also show that under conditions on how well the outcome regression functions $r_1$ and $r_0$ are estimated, our approach delivers efficient estimation of the average treatment effect $\tau$.

-In addition to the unconfoundedness, overlap and propensity score model assumptions (assumptions \ref{as:unconfounded} and \ref{as:logistic}), it will be convenient to make the following assumptions about the distribution of the high-dimensional confounders $X$ and the potential outcomes $Y(0), Y(1)$.
+For all of the results to follow, in addition to the unconfoundedness, overlap and propensity score model assumptions (Assumptions \ref{as:unconfounded} and \ref{as:logistic}), it will be convenient to make the following assumptions about the distribution of the high-dimensional confounders $X$ and the potential outcomes $Y(0), Y(1)$.

-\begin{assumption} The potential outcomes $Y(0), Y(1)$ are sub-Gaussian random variables, so there exists $\sigma_Y > 0$ such that $\E\big(\exp[\alpha \{Y(t) - \E(Y(t))\}]\big) \leq \exp(\alpha^2 \sigma_Y^2 / 2)$ for all $\alpha \in \R$ and $t=0, 1$.
+\begin{assumption} The potential outcomes $Y(0), Y(1)$ are sub-Gaussian random variables, so there exists $\sigma_Y > 0$ such that $\E\big(\exp[\alpha \{Y(t) - \E Y(t)\}]\big) \leq \exp(\alpha^2 \sigma_Y^2 / 2)$ for all $\alpha \in \R$ and $t=0, 1$.
 Furthermore we assume there exists a constant $m_Y > 0$ such that $\max_{t=0,1}|\E Y(t)| \leq m_Y$. \end{assumption}